maxdml/Spark-s-recommendation/README.md

+#NOTE: I am currently working on a more advanced profile warehouse for Apache Spark.
+One key feature is that I will not use the event log file directly to gather data, but rather the monitoring rest API.
+This repo is kept as legacy.

 # Spark-s-recommendation
 Code base to validate and give recommendations to Apache Spark users.
 We propose a system which gathers data (event logs, btrace logs) every time an application is ran through Spark.